ddj231/Handel/README.md

 For variables storing digits, this shifting is exactly the equivalent of addition and subtraction.

-For variables storing notelists, shifting changes the note, left or right by a number of semitones.
+For variables storing notelists and notegroups, shifting changes the notes, left or right by a number of semitones.

-The following example reassigns (or shifts) ```mynotelist`` down/left by one semitone.
-Then up/right by two semitones.
+The following example reassigns (or shifts) ```mynotelist`` left by one semitone.
+Then right by two semitones.

 ```
 start